 - Peripheral: This typically affects the hands and feet.

 - Autonomic: This affects the internal organs.

 - Focal: This is damage to single nerves, typically in the hand, torso, leg, and head.

 - Proximal: This is rare and affects the hip, buttock, and thigh.

-People who have peripheral neuropathy may experience the following symptoms in the hands, feet, legs, or arms:
+People who have peripheral neuropathy may experience the

 - tingling sensation

 - difficulty sensing pain or temperature in the affected part of the body